 (iii) a coaching or private tuition service;

-and
+or

+(b) referred to in section 6(1)(a)(xv) in connection with an overnight camp arranged by a kindergarten, educational institution or service referred to in paragraph (a),

-(b) carried out by a person who is a member of the Western Australian College of Teaching established under the Western Australian College of Teaching Act 2004.
+and carried out by a person who is a member of the Western Australian College of Teaching established under the Western Australian College of Teaching Act 2004.

+[Clause 13 inserted in Gazette 28 Feb 2006 p.
+911-12.]

 14. Coaching or private tuition services provided to certain groups (s.
 6(1)(a)(iv))

 Work referred to in section 6(1)(a)(iv) in connection with a coaching or private tuition service provided to a class of 2 or more students, unless that class is provided primarily for children.